 - When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV\IMP a thorough implementation representation review was performed on the TOE.
 During this attack-oriented analysis the protection of the TOE was analysed using the knowledge gained from all evaluation classes.
-This resulted in the identification of (additional) potential vulnerabilities.
 This analysis used the attack methods in [JIL-AM] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
 A judgment was made on how to assure that these potential vulnerabilities are not exploitable.
 The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.

-During this re-evaluation the total test effort expended by the evaluators was 9 weeks.
-During that test campaign, 45% of the total time was spent on Perturbation attacks, 45% on side-channel testing, and 10% on logical tests.
+During this re-evaluation the total test effort expended by the evaluators was 6 weeks.
+During that test campaign, 17% of the total time was spent on logical attacks, 17% of the total time was spent on Perturbation attacks, 66% on side-channel testing.